 The two most common types of security over real estate property are the mortgage (hypothèque) and the lender’s lien (privilège du prêteur de deniers).

-Both require a notarial deed and must be registered in order to take rank.
+Both require a notarial deed and must be registered in order to take priority.
 Before the Ordinance came into force, a mortgage only acquired priority from the date of its registration, while a lender’s lien was registered from the date of acquisition, provided it was registered within two months.
 This distinction, however, no longer exists for liens granted after 1 January 2022, as such liens are now considered statutory mortgages (hypothèque légale).

 In either case, enforcement may be effected by means of a court-supervised public auction or by court-ordered attribution of the property to the secured creditor (subject to the creditor paying the amount, if any, by which the value of the property as appraised independently, exceeds the secured amount).
 In the case of a mortgage only, enforcement may also result from the direct appropriation of the secured property by the secured creditor pursuant to the mortgage deed (or at the time of enforcement) (subject to payment of any excess as in the case of court-ordered attribution).
-Direct appropriation is seldom agreed by borrowers in normal financing circumstances but may more likely be imposed in a restructuring context.
+Direct appropriation is seldom agreed to by borrowers in normal financing circumstances but may more likely be imposed in a restructuring context.

 A French trust arrangement (fiducie) may also be used for security purposes in relation to real estate.
-In a fiducie, one or several settlers transfer assets, rights or security interests to a trustee (fiduciaire) that manages those assets, according to the terms of the fiducie agreement, for the benefit of designated beneficiaries.
+In a fiducie, one or several transferors transfer assets, rights or security interests to a trustee (fiduciaire) that manages those assets, according to the terms of the fiducie agreement, for the benefit of designated beneficiaries.
 The fiducie must be registered with the French tax authorities within one month of signing and, if granted over real estate, is subject to further publicity requirements.
 Compliance with these filing obligations is necessary to ensure validity and enforceability of the security.

 - Security over movable property

 One of the main types of security over movable property is the pledge (known as gage in respect of tangible assets and nantissement in respect of intangible assets).
-Failing performance of the secured obligation, the pledged assets may be sold subject to the stay of enforcement actions triggered by the opening of insolvency proceedings.
+Failing performance of the secured obligation, the pledged assets may be sold – subject to the stay of enforcement actions triggered by the opening of any insolvency proceedings.
 A written instrument is usually required to determine the terms and conditions of the enforcement of the pledge against third parties.
 A Dailly assignment of professional receivables, a retention of title clauses or a fiducie arrangement may also be used to secure payments.
 Since 1st January 2022, the general assignment of receivables regime as provided for in the Civil Code can also be used, which enables all types of receivables to be transferred between parties as collateral.

 - Security over shares

 The most usual types of security are the pledge over shares (nantissement de parts) or over company’s securities accounts (nantissement de comptes-titres) depending on the corporate form of the company.
-In the latter case, pledgors will fictitiously retain the financial securities until they are fully paid up by the debtor, i.e. such securities cannot be sold without their claim being paid in full (L. 211-20 of the French Code monétaire et financier).
+In the latter case, pledgors will fictitiously retain the financial securities until they are fully paid up by the debtor, i.e. such securities cannot be sold without their claim being paid in full (Article L. 211-20 of the French Code monétaire et financier).

 The practical issues raised by the enforcement of security interests by secured creditors depends commonly on the type of security right, the nature of the secured asset and also the factual context in which enforcement is requested.